Diagnose and solve issues in your Azure Time Series Insights Gen1 environment

 Increase the SKU capacity to the maximum allowed value (10, in this case).
 After you increase capacity, the ingress process starts to catch up much more quickly.
-You are charged for the increased capacity.
-To visualize how quickly you're catching up, you can view the availability chart in the Time Series Insights explorer.
+You're charged for the increased capacity.
+To visualize how quickly you're catching up, you can view the availability chart in the Azure Time Series Insights explorer.

 When the lag is caught up, decrease the SKU capacity to your normal ingress rate.

-Problem: my event source's timestamp property name setting doesn't work
+Problem: The event source's timestamp property name setting doesn't work

-- The timestamp property value that comes from your event source as a JSON string should have the format yyyy-MM-ddTHH:mm:ss.FFFFFFFK.
-An example is 2008-04-12T12:53Z.
+Ensure that the timestamp property value that comes from your event source as a JSON string is in the format yyyy-MM-ddTHH:mm:ss.FFFFFFFK.
+Here's an example: 2008-04-12T12:53Z.

-The easiest way to ensure that your timestamp property name is captured and working properly is to use the Time Series Insights explorer.
-In the Time Series Insights explorer, using the chart, select a period of time after you entered the timestamp property name.
-Right-click the selection, and then select the Explore events option.
+The easiest way to ensure that your timestamp property name is captured and working properly is to use the Azure Time Series Insights explorer.
+In the Azure Time Series Insights explorer, using the chart, select a period of time after you entered the timestamp property name.
+Right-click the selection, and then select Explore events.

 The first column header should be your timestamp property name.
-Next to the word Timestamp, you should see ($ts).
+Next to the word Timestamp, ($ts) will be displayed.

-- (abc): Indicates that Time Series Insights is reading the data values as strings.
+- (abc): Indicates that Azure Time Series Insights is reading the data values as strings.

-- Calendar icon: Indicates that Time Series Insights is reading the data value as datetime.
+- Calendar icon: Indicates that Azure Time Series Insights is reading the data values as datetime values.

-- #: Indicates that Time Series Insights is reading the data values as an integer.
+- #: Indicates that Azure Time Series Insights is reading the data values as integers.